-- 1. Section 504 Procedures (available October 2022) Outlines the four phases of the Section 504 process. - 2.
-Special Education and Section 504 Clerk Training Outlines procedures, specific roles, and responsibilities of clerical staff assigned special education and Section 504 tasks as required. - 3.
-Welligent Section 504 Self-Guided Lab Online training in a computer lab format with step-by-step instructions on generating Section 504 reports, creating records, and updating Section 504 details in the Welligent Section 504 Program Module.
+- 1. Section 504 Procedures (available October 2022) Outlines the four phases of the Section 504 process. - Clerical Support for Special Education and Section 504 Outlines procedures, specific roles, and responsibilities of clerical staff assigned special education and Section 504 tasks as required. - ASSISTANCE: For further information, contact the following: